kbs1/openxdagpool-scripts/README.md

 Enter the `xdag2/cheatcoin` directory and copy `wallet.dat`, `dnet_key.dat` from `xdag1/cheatcoin`.
 Symlink `storage` folder by typing `ln -s /home/pool/xdag1/cheatcoin/storage`.
 Verify by typing `ls -la`.

 Once all is done, go to templates directory in this repository, and COPY all files to both `xdag1/cheatcoin` and `xdag2/cheatcoin`.
-EDIT the `xdag_run.sh` file in both folders with *your* pool settings.
+Edit the `xdag_run.sh` file in both folders with *your* pool settings.

 Re-execute xdag1 using `xdag_run.sh` in `xdag1/cheatcoin` folder without the `-r` option (script will ask).
 Wait for the pool to start up and load blocks from the storage.